desaintmartin/hlsprovider/README.md

 You can use, modify, copy, and distribute them as long as it's for non-commercial use, you provide attribution, and share under a similar license.

 The license summary and full text can be found here: [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/ "CC BY-NC-SA 3.0")

+the following file (from [https://github.com/timkurvers/as3-crypto]) is governed by BSD License:

+* lib/as3crypto.swc

+The license full text of as3crypto lib can be found here: [as3-crypto](https://github.com/timkurvers/as3-crypto/blob/master/LICENSE.md)

 **All other files (source code and executable) are governed by MPL 2.0** (Mozilla Public License 2.0).
 The license full text can be found here: [MPL 2.0](http://www.mozilla.org/MPL/2.0/)